bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/entity-class-editor.rst

 Orphans
 ^^^^^^^

-If orphans remove is enabled and an entity that is the target of the relationship is removed from the relationship (either by removal from the collection or by setting the relationship to null), the remove operation will be applied to the entity being orphaned.
-If the entity being orphaned is a detached, new,or removed entity, the semantics do not apply.
+If orphans removal is enabled and an entity that is the target of a relationship is removed from the relationship (either by removal from the collection or by setting the relationship to null), the entity being orphaned will be removed.
+If the entity being orphaned is a detached, new, or removed entity, the semantics do not apply.

-If orphan remove is enabled and the remove operation is applied to the source entity, the remove operation will be propagated as defined in the cascade section.
+If orphan removal is enabled and the remove operation is applied to the source entity, the remove operation will be propagated as defined in the cascade section.

 The remove operation is applied at the time of the flush operation.
 The orphans removal functionality is intended for entities that are